 Galileos can even reveal sinus issues and help and in the diagnosis of conditions like sleep apnea.

-Napa Dentist Dr. Hoey look forward to offering you the finest 3D imaging available today, and invite you to get acquainted with the Galileos 3D cone beam scanner at your next appointment!
+Napa Dentist Dentists Dr. Burke and Dr. Hoey look forward to offering you the finest 3D imaging available today, and invite you to get acquainted with the Galileos 3D cone beam scanner at your next appointment!

 How does the CT scan benefit you?